xiaoleexiang/ComfyUI-INT8-Fast/README.md

 ## Also silveroxides for showing how to properly register new data types to comfy
 https://github.com/silveroxides/ComfyUI-QuantOps

-## The unholy trinity of AI slopsters I used to glue all this together over the course of a day
+## The unholy trinity of AI slopsters I used to glue all this together over the course of multiple months now